 - If desired, replace whole wheat flour with all-purpose flour or white whole wheat flour.

-- Variations: Instead of raisins, add a 1/2 cup of shredded or finely chopped apple.
-Or try chopped dried apricots, cherries, or cranberries.
-Or add a half cup of shredded coconut..
-Or instead of banana, use a 1/2 cup crushed pineapple or applesauce.
+- Variations: Instead of raisins, add a half cup of shredded or finely chopped apple.
+Try chopped dried apricots, cherries, or cranberries.
+Add a half cup of shredded coconut.
+Instead of banana, substitute a half cup of crushed pineapple or applesauce.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.